 Who is behind Tweek?

-Tweek is developed by a European company focused on simple productivity tools.
-The tool is specifically designed for people who want to oversee their week without drowning in complex features.
-The core idea is simple: a digital planner that mimics the experience of a paper agenda, but with the benefits of synchronization across your devices.
-The company consciously chooses minimalism over feature bloat.
+Tweek is developed by a European company that focuses on simple productivity tools.
+The tool is specifically designed for people who want to overview their week without drowning in complex features.
+The core idea is simple: a digital planner that mimics the experience of a paper agenda, but with the benefits of synchronization between your devices.
+The company deliberately chooses minimalism instead of feature-bloat.

 Who is Tweek for?

-Tweek is ideal for minimalists who don’t need extensive project‑management features.
-If you’re visually oriented and like to see your week at a glance, this tool suits you.
-Freelancers who manage their own time without strict hourly schedules will find a pleasant balance here between structure and flexibility.
-People who are allergic to detailed hourly planning and prefer thinking per day instead of per hour are also in the right place.
+Tweek is ideal for minimalists who don’t need extensive project management features.
+If you’re visually oriented and like to see your week at a glance, this tool fits you.
+Freelancers who manage their own time without strict hour schedules will find a pleasant balance between structure and flexibility here.
+Also, people who are allergic to detailed hour planning and prefer to think per day instead of per hour are well suited here.

-But Tweek isn’t for everyone.
-Large teams collaborating on complex projects are better off looking elsewhere — the tool lacks collaboration features.
-Do you need detailed hourly schedules with time blocks from 9:00 to 9:30?
-Then Tweek will feel too limiting.
-And anyone looking for advanced project management with dependencies and resource planning will definitely be disappointed here.
+But Tweek is not for everyone.
+Large teams collaborating on complex projects are better off looking elsewhere – the tool lacks collaboration features.
+Do you need detailed hour planning with time blocks from 9:00 to 9:30?
+Then Tweek becomes too limiting.
+And those looking for advanced project management with dependencies and resource planning are definitely in the wrong place here.

 What can Tweek do?

-Tweek intentionally keeps things simple, but still offers the functionality you need for a clear weekly schedule.
-Here are the key features:
+Tweek deliberately keeps it simple, but does offer the functionality you need for a clear weekly planning.
+Here are the main capabilities:

 - Weekly calendar overview – You see your entire week on one screen, without hourly divisions.
-Each day is a column where you can drag your tasks.
-It resembles a desk calendar you might have used in the past.
+Each day is a column where you drag tasks into.
+It’s like a desk calendar you might have used in the past.

 - Drag-and-drop interface – Moving tasks between days is intuitive.
-Drag a task from Tuesday to Thursday when your schedule changes.
-No digging through menus, just grab and move.
+Drag a task from Tuesday to Thursday if your schedule changes.
+No searching through menus, just grab and move.

-- Someday list – At the bottom of your weekly overview is a section for tasks without a specific date.
+- Someday list – At the bottom of your week overview is a section for tasks without a concrete date.
 Ideal for ideas or things you want to do someday, but not this week.
-This keeps them on your radar without cluttering your weekly planning.
+This way they stay on your radar without cluttering your weekly schedule.

-- Recurring tasks – Weekly or monthly tasks can be set to repeat automatically, but only if you pay for Premium.
-Think of weekly groceries or monthly administrative work.
+- Recurring tasks – You can automatically repeat weekly or monthly tasks, but only if you pay for Premium.
+Think of weekly groceries or monthly administration.

-- Subtasks and notes – Each task can be expanded with subtasks and additional notes.
+- Subtasks and notes – You can expand each task with subtasks and additional notes.
 Useful for tasks that consist of multiple steps.
 This feature is also behind the paywall.

 - Reminders – Set notifications for important tasks so you don’t forget anything.
 Again, only available in the Premium version.

-- Printable templates – You can print your weekly plan if you also like to work with paper.
-Some people use Tweek digitally for planning and print their week to take with them.
+- Printable templates – You can print your weekly schedule if you also like working with paper.
+Some people use Tweek digitally for planning and print their week for on the go.

-- Dark mode – For anyone who checks their planning in the evening, a dark mode is available.
+- Dark mode – For those who check their schedule in the evening, there’s a dark mode available.
 This is also a Premium feature.

-- API access – Technically skilled users can connect their tasks and calendars to other tools via the API.
-The free version has limited API access; Premium users get full access.
+- API access – Technically savvy users can connect their tasks and calendars to other tools via the API.
+The free version has limited API access, Premium users get full access.

-The tool works on web, iOS, Android, and macOS.
-There is no native Windows or Linux app, but the web version works fine in your browser on any platform.
+The tool works on web, iOS, Android and macOS.
+There is no native Windows or Linux app, but the web version simply works in your browser on any platform.

 What does Tweek cost?

-Tweek has a free plan that lets you get started without a credit card.
-You can use up to 2 active calendars and try out the basic functionality.
-But many useful features such as calendar sync, recurring tasks, subtasks, and reminders are not included in the free plan.
-Color options are limited as well.
+Tweek has a free plan that lets you start without a credit card.
+You can use a maximum of 2 active calendars and try out the basic functionality.
+But many useful features such as calendar synchronization, recurring tasks, subtasks and reminders are not included in the free plan.
+The color options are also limited.

-The Premium plan costs 5.99 dollars per month when paying monthly.
-If you choose an annual subscription, you pay 49.99 dollars per year, which comes down to 4.17 dollars per month.
-So you save about 22 percent with a yearly subscription.
+The Premium plan costs 5,99 dollars per month with monthly payment.
+If you choose an annual subscription, you pay 49,99 dollars per year, which comes down to 4,17 dollars per month.
+You save about 22 percent with an annual subscription.
 There is no lifetime deal available.

-New users get a 14‑day free trial for Premium.
+New users get 14 days free trial for Premium.
 That gives you enough time to test whether the paid features are worth the investment for your workflow.
-You can start the trial without paying upfront.
+You can start the trial without paying immediately.

-Although Tweek gets a lot of appreciation for its minimalist approach, there are also clear limitations you need to keep in mind.
+Although Tweek gets a lot of appreciation for its minimalist approach, there are also clear limitations you need to take into account.

-The biggest point of criticism is that basic functionality like recurring tasks and reminders is behind a paywall.
+The biggest criticism is that basic functionality like recurring tasks and reminders are behind the paywall.
 For many people, these feel like essential features, not premium extras.
 If you’re used to free tools like Google Tasks or Apple Reminders, this feels like a step backward.

-The tool doesn’t offer the option for time blocking or hourly schedules.
+The tool does not offer the ability for time blocking or hourly schedules.
 You can assign tasks to a day, but not to a specific time within that day.
-For people who plan their day in hourly blocks, this is a dealbreaker.
+For people who plan their day in hour-long blocks, this is a dealbreaker.
 You only see which day, not when on that day.

 Subtasks are also only available in Premium.
-In the free plan, you can’t break tasks into smaller steps, which significantly limits usability for more complex to‑dos.
-A task like “Launch website” can’t be broken down into concrete action steps without upgrading.
+In the free plan, you cannot break tasks down into smaller steps, which significantly limits usability for more complex to-dos.
+A task like “Launch website” cannot be broken down into concrete action steps without upgrading.

-Integrations are limited to Google Calendar and Apple Calendar.
-There’s no connection with other productivity tools like Notion, Todoist, or Slack.
+The integrations are limited to Google Calendar and Apple Calendar.
+There is no connection with other productivity tools like Notion, Todoist, or Slack.
 For those whose workflow is spread across multiple tools, this means extra manual work.

-Some users report that calendar synchronization works one‑way or slowly.
-Events from your Google Calendar do appear in Tweek, but changes in Tweek don’t sync back to your calendar.
-And sometimes it takes a while before new events show up.
-The Android widget also gets criticism because it offers limited functionality compared to the full app.
+Some users report that calendar synchronization works one-way or is slow.
+Events from your Google Calendar do appear in Tweek, but changes in Tweek don’t go back to your calendar.
+And sometimes it takes a while for new events to appear.
+The Android widget also receives criticism because it offers limited functionality compared to the full app.

 For power users who are used to advanced features like filters, labels, priorities, and project hierarchies, Tweek feels too basic.
-The price of nearly 6 dollars per month is considered high by some for what you get in return, especially compared to more comprehensive alternatives.
+Some find the price of nearly 6 dollars per month on the high side for what you get in return, especially compared to more extensive alternatives.

 Tweek alternatives

-If Tweek doesn’t quite match what you’re looking for, there are several alternatives that offer similar or very different functionalities:
+If Tweek doesn’t quite fit what you’re looking for, there are various alternatives that offer similar or very different functionality:

 - TeuxDeux – Choose this if you’re looking for an even simpler interface.
 TeuxDeux has a similar minimalist weekly planner approach, but with an even cleaner design and fewer features.
 Good for those who find Tweek too busy.